oracle-quickstart/oci-kubernetes-monitoring/README.md

 ## About

-This provides an end-to-end monitoring solution for Oracle Container Engine for Kubernetes (OKE) and other forms of Kubernetes Clusters, using Logging Analytics, Monitoring other Oracle Cloud Infrastructure (OCI) Services.
+This provides an end-to-end monitoring solution for Oracle Container Engine for Kubernetes (OKE) and other forms of Kubernetes Clusters using Logging Analytics, Monitoring and other Oracle Cloud Infrastructure (OCI) Services.

 ## Logs

-This solutions offers collection of various logs of a Kubernetes cluster, out of the box into OCI Logging Analytics and offer rich analytics on top of it.
+This solutions offers collection of various logs of a Kubernetes cluster into OCI Logging Analytics and offer rich analytics on top of the collected logs.
 Users may choose to customise the log collection by modifying the out of the box configuration that it provides.

 ### Kubernetes System/Service Logs

 OKE or Kubernetes comes up with some built-in services where each one has different responsibilities and they run on one or more nodes in the cluster either as Deployments or DaemonSets.

-The following service logs are configured to collect out of the box:
+The following service logs are configured to be collected out of the box:
 - Kube Proxy
 - Kube Flannel
 - Kubelet